Miami Weapons Offense Lawyer

 At The Law Office of A. Antonio Tomas, P.A., our legal team takes pride in our many successes in difficult criminal cases involving firearms and other weapons.
 We are here to represent the criminally accused and we know how important it is that you get the help you need fast.
 We urge you to contact our professional Miami criminal lawyer and discuss your case immediately if you have been arrested and charged with any crime involving firearms or weapons.
 Although in the State of Florida we have certain rights beyond what many states have, such as the "hold your ground" law, otherwise termed the "Castle Doctrine" which protects those who have defended themselves from harm through the use of a gun, charges involving weapons and violent offenses are heavily punished.

-10/20/LIFE: Penalties Imposed in the State on Violent Crimes with Weapons
+10/20/LIFE: Penalties Imposed for Violent Crimes with Weapons

 You will be required to serve a minimum sentence for certain firearms violations.
 The term will be served in a Florida state prison where you will be with the most dangerous offenders.
 These penalties include 10 years for possession of a firearm in the commission of a crime (even if it was not discharged).
 20 years for the discharge of a weapon during the commission of a crime, and life in prison if any person was injured through the discharge of a weapon in the commission of a crime.
 The court no longer has the option to impose a lighter sentence; you will serve the mandatory minimum sentence if you are convicted.
 Whether you are charged with burglary, robbery, kidnapping, carjacking or other violent crime, if you are alleged to have been in possession of a firearm, the consequences in a conviction are extremely harsh.
 We urge you to get help on an immediate basis.